Troubleshooting - Printing

 - Are there scanners and colour printers in the Business School labs?

 Printing credit refund

 Don't try to print directly from the internet browser.
-Save (download) the files first as Word, Excel or PowerPoint files to your P: drive or the local E: drive before printing them off.
+Save (download) the files first as Word, Excel or PowerPoint files to your P: drive or to your own USB drive before printing them off.

 There are two possibilities.
 Either you don't have enough printing credit or you (or someone else) are printing a really big file that is causing a bottleneck at the printer.
 If the first applies to you, just top up your credit and try printing again.
 If there are a lot of people trying to print large files on the network printer, you need to wait for each print job to come out.